-Nine Maidens Stone Circle, Bodmin Moor.
-The local myth about the creation of the stones suggests that 9 maidens were turned into stone as punishment for dancing on a Sunday.
+NINE MAIDENS STONE CIRCLE: Bodmin Moor, Cornwall.
+'The local myth about the creation of the stones suggests 9 maidens were turned into stone as punishment for dancing on a Sunday.
 The fiddler, a megalith some distance north, is said to be the petrified re

 Jamaica Inn, a coaching house in 1750 as a staging post for changing horses during stagecoach runs over the Bodmin Moor, Cornwall.
 Made famous as the setting for Daphne du Maurier's novel of the same name En route to 'Torr Farm'